Bernie Sanders: Economic issues

-Foreign relations
+Foreign policy

 Sanders supports reducing military spending while pursuing more diplomacy and international cooperation.
-He opposed funding Nicaraguan rebels, known as contras, in the CIA's covert war against Nicaragua's leftist government.
-He opposed the U.S. invasion of Iraq and has criticized a number of policies instituted during the War on Terror, particularly that of mass surveillance and the USA Patriot Act.
-He criticized Israel's actions during the 2014 Gaza war and U.S. involvement in the Saudi Arabian-led intervention in Yemen.
-On November 15, 2015, in response to the Islamic State of Iraq and the Levant (ISIL)'s attacks in Paris, he cautioned against Islamophobia and said, "We gotta be tough, not stupid" in the war against ISIL, adding that the U.S. should continue to welcome Syrian refugees.
+He opposed funding the Nicaraguan rebels known as the contras in the CIA's covert war against Nicaragua's leftist government.
+He opposed the US invasion of Iraq and has criticized a number of policies instituted during the war on terror, particularly that of mass surveillance and the USA Patriot Act.
+He criticized Israel's actions during the 2014 Gaza war and US involvement in the Saudi Arabian-led intervention in Yemen.
+On November 15, 2015, in response to the Islamic State of Iraq and the Levant (ISIL)'s attacks in Paris, he cautioned against Islamophobia and said, "We gotta be tough, not stupid" in the war against ISIL, adding that the US should continue to welcome Syrian refugees.
 He criticized the January 2020 drone assassination of Iranian general Qasem Soleimani, calling it a dangerous escalation of tensions that could lead to an expensive war.

-Sanders supports Palestinian rights and has criticized Israel on several occasions.
+Sanders supports Palestinian rights and has often criticized Israel, while consistently supporting Israel's right to exist.
 In 2020, he called the American Israel Public Affairs Committee a platform for bigotry and said he would not attend its conference.
-He condemned Trump's decision to recognize Jerusalem as Israel's capital, saying, "It would dramatically undermine the prospects for an Israeli-Palestinian peace agreement, and severely, perhaps irreparably, damage the United States' ability to broker that peace."
+He condemned Trump's decision to recognize Jerusalem as Israel's capital, saying, "It would dramatically undermine the prospects for an Israeli–Palestinian peace agreement, and severely, perhaps irreparably, damage the United States' ability to broker that peace."
+During the Gaza war, he criticized Hamas for the October 7 attacks and Israel for its bombing of Gaza.
+He first called for only a pause in fighting, saying that he "doesn't know if a ceasefire is possible with an organization like Hamas", but later called for a humanitarian ceasefire and urged Biden to withhold military aid to Israel.
+Sanders accused Israel of mass starvation, ethnic cleansing, and extermination.
+Sanders initially said that allegations of genocide had to be adjudicated by the International Court of Justice, but in September 2025 he said: "The intent is clear.
+The conclusion is inescapable: Israel is committing genocide in Gaza."

-Addressing Westminster College in a September 2017 speech, Sanders laid out a foreign policy plan for greater international collaboration, adherence to U.S.-led international agreements such as the Paris Agreement and the Iran nuclear deal framework, and promoting human rights and democratic ideals.
-He emphasized the consequences associated with global economic inequality and climate change, and urged reining in the use of U.S. military power, saying it "must always be a last resort".
-He also criticized U.S. support for "murderous regimes" during the Cold War, such as those in Iran, Chile and El Salvador, and said that those actions continue to make the U.S. less safe.
-He also spoke critically of Russian interference in the 2016 U.S. elections and the way President Trump has handled the crisis.
-He does not consider Turkey a U.S. ally, and condemned the Turkish military offensive against U.S.-aligned Kurdish forces in northeastern Syria.
+Addressing Westminster College in a September 2017 speech, Sanders laid out a foreign policy plan for greater international collaboration, adherence to US-led international agreements such as the Paris Agreement and the Iran nuclear deal framework and promoting human rights and democratic ideals.
+He emphasized the consequences associated with global economic inequality and climate change and urged reining in the use of US military power, saying it "must always be a last resort".
+He also criticized US support for "murderous regimes" during the Cold War, such as those in Iran, Chile and El Salvador and said that those actions continue to make the US less safe.
+He also spoke critically of Russian interference in the 2016 US elections and the way President Trump has handled the crisis.
+He does not consider Turkey a US ally and condemned the Turkish military offensive against US-aligned Kurdish forces in northeastern Syria.